-In addition, certain common prescription and over-the-counter drugs are anti-cholinergic, which can slow the liver’s function (2).
+It is important to note that certain prescription and over-the-counter drugs are also anti-cholinergic, which can slow the liver’s function (2).
 These include certain anti-depressants, anti-histamines, anti-psychotics, gastro-intestinal medications, and urinary incontinence drugs.
-In order for the body to process these chemicals, the body needs to use Choline, which after continued use may result in a Choline deficiency.
-And thus, the body will have a harder time metabolizing fats in the presence of these drugs.
+In order for the body to process these chemicals, the body needs to use its available store of choline, which, after continued use, may result in a choline deficiency.
+The systemic presence of these medications may therefore contribute to a feedback loop, and the body will have a harder time metabolizing fats in the presence of these drugs.

-Indicators of fat malabsorption are bumps on the back of the arms, an itchy scalp, light colored or floating stools, referred pain from gallbladder in the right scapula, or pain in the right side near the liver.
-Additional symptoms may be yellow coloring in the face or skin or the presence of acne near the face, milia and light sensitivity in the eyes.
-If you have fat malabsorption, it will be more difficult for your cells to produce energy, as the mitochondria needs triglycerides to provide energy and burn fat.
+Common indications of fat malabsorption include bumps on the back of the arms, an itchy scalp, light colored or floating stools, referred pain from gallbladder in the right scapula, or pain in the right side of the abdomen, near the liver.
+Additional symptoms may include a yellow coloring to the face or skin, acne on the face, chest or back, milia, and light sensitivity in the eyes.
+Low energy may also indicate an inability to break down fat, as the mitochondria (our cellular powerhouses) need triglycerides to provide energy and burn fat.

 An additional condition resulting from fat malabsorption is ligament laxity.
-Connective tissues cannot get the essential fatty acids needed to form collagen because the body is not processing these fats efficiently.
-Therefore, ligaments are not as rigid as they should be resulting in possible knee or shoulder ligament tears.
-In extreme cases, a clogged fatty liver can put pressure on the thoracic lumbar junction which in combination with ligament laxity can pull other parts of your back or ribs out of alignment.
+When the body is not processing fats efficiently, connective tissues cannot get the essential fatty acids needed to form adequate levels of collagen.
+As a result, the ligaments are not as rigid as they should be, and knee or shoulder ligament tears can occur.
+In extreme cases, a clogged fatty liver can put pressure on the thoracic lumbar junction, which in combination with ligament laxity can pull other parts of the back or ribs out of alignment.
+Yikes!

-By testing the individual, we are able to determine which types of fats the individual is capable of processing.
-The lipids in cell membranes are replaced about every 60 days so if diet is high in trans fats, the cell membranes will become more rigid and not be able to function as efficiently which may lead to a predisposition to disease and inflammation.
-Some individuals are so fat-sensitive that certain vegetables (e.g. swiss chard, carrots) containing high levels of vitamin A, vitamin K and beta carotene, which are all fat soluble, are too much fat for them to eat and process.
-Some individuals may have to also limit nuts and dairy.
+By muscle testing the individual, we are able to determine which types of fats the individual is and is not capable of processing.
+Some individuals are so fat-sensitive that even certain vegetables (e.g. Swiss chard & carrots) that contain high levels of vitamin A, vitamin K and beta carotene, which are all fat soluble, are too fatty for them to eat and process.
+Most fat-malabsorbed individuals may also experience a relief from symptoms when they limit their intake of nuts and dairy.

-The best fats to consume generally are the short chain fatty acids (for example avocados, coconut oil, and grass-fed butter).
-Grass-fed Butter (esp.
-Kerrygold) is better from cows that ancestrally have not been industrially-bred as they have healthier DNA.
-The butyric acid contained in this butter is healing to the gut, and the higher butterfat blunts the insulin response from the other foods it is eaten with.
-It also helps with colonic balancing that would normally be disrupted by milk.
-A2-casein cows produce easier to digest dairy proteins than A1.
-Butter can be added to milk to help you digest it and added to coffee to help dampen the epinephrine effects from the coffee.
+The best fats to consume are primarily short chain fatty acids, like those found in avocados, coconut oil, and grass-fed butter.
+Grass-fed butter (esp.
+Kerry Gold) is best sourced from cows that, ancestrally speaking, have not been industrially-bred, as they have healthier DNA.
+The butyric acid contained in this butter is healing for the gut, and the high butterfat can work to blunt the insulin response from the other foods it is eaten with.

-Supplements aiding in fat malabsorption are L-Carnitine (furmerate version), TMG (Tri-Methyl Glycine), Choline, Yucca, and Spirulina.
-Spirulina supplementation improves exercise performance, fat and carbohydrate processing, and liver detoxification (3,4).
-Individuals with persistent mold issues should avoid Spirulina.
+Supplements that may be helpful for those with fat malabsorption include L-Carnitine, TMG (Tri-Methyl Glycine), Choline, Yucca, and Spirulina.
+Spirulina supplementation has been shown to improve exercise performance, fat and carbohydrate processing, and liver detoxification - an excellent choice for young athletes (3,4).